jandom/jandom/_posts/2026/2026-06-23-two-bln-closer/post.md

 ---

-Few months back, Isomorphic confirmed their rumoured 2bln raise.
+A few months back, Isomorphic confirmed their rumoured 2bln raise.
 What this could mean for the field and the broader industry is huge.

 # The good